History of AVCon

 The principal sponsor this year was Adelaide ISP Internode.
 Other sponsors include Adelaide Convention Centre, South Australian Chinese Weekly newspaper, Shin Tokyo, Pulp Fiction Comics, Gametraders and a special Crunchyroll sponsorship where AVCon got a small cut of all Crunchyroll sign-ups using AVCon’s own special link.

-For the first time, the AVCon Opening Ceremony includes a performance as well as the usual introductions and announcements.
+The AVCon Opening Ceremony includes a performance as well as the usual introductions and announcements.

 In the video game space, the retro gaming website Retrospekt debuted its retro game museum.